Juan Trippe

 Juan Terry Trippe (June 27, 1899 – April 3, 1981) was an American commercial aviation pioneer, entrepreneur and the founder of Pan American World Airways, one of the iconic airlines of the 20th century.
-He was involved in the introduction of the Sikorsky S-42, which opened trans-Pacific airline travel, the Boeing 307 Stratoliner which introduced cabin pressurization to airline operations, the Boeing 707 which started a new era in low cost jet transportation, and the Boeing 747 jumbo jets.
-Trippe's signing of the 747 contract coincided with the 50th anniversary of Boeing.
+He was involved in the introduction of the Sikorsky S-42, which opened trans-Pacific airline travel; the Boeing 307 Stratoliner, which introduced cabin pressurization to airline operations; the Boeing 707, which started a new era in low-cost jet transportation; and the Boeing 747 jumbo jets.
+He also founded InterContinental Hotels & Resorts.

-Early years
+Early life and education

 Trippe was born in Sea Bright, New Jersey, on June 27, 1899, the great-great-grandson of Lieutenant John Trippe, captain of the USS Vixen.
-Because he was named "Juan", he is widely assumed to have been of Hispanic descent, but his family was actually Northern European in ancestry and settled in Maryland in 1664.
+Because he was named "Juan", he is widely assumed to have been of Latino descent, but his family was actually Northern European in ancestry and settled in Maryland in 1664.
 He was named after Juanita Terry, the Venezuelan wife of his great uncle.
 Trippe attended the Bovea School and graduated from The Hill School in 1917.

-He enrolled at Yale University but left when the United States entered World War I to apply for flight training with the United States Navy.
-After completing training in June 1918, he was designated as a Naval Aviator and was commissioned as an Ensign in the United States Navy Reserve.
-However, the end of World War I precluded him from flying in combat.
-Demobilized from active duty, he returned to Yale, graduating in 1921.
+He enrolled at Yale University but left to apply for flight training with the United States Navy when the United States entered World War I. After completing training in June 1918, he was designated a Naval Aviator and was commissioned as an ensign in the United States Navy Reserve.
+The war ended before he saw combat.
+Demobilized from active duty, he returned to Yale.
 While there, he was a member of St. Anthony Hall and of the Skull and Bones society.
 Trippe was treasurer at the first meeting of the National Intercollegiate Flying Association in 1920.
+He graduated from Yale in 1921.